 Nowadays, 92% of consumers use Google search before making a purchase decision.
 That means that the first thing a potential customer will see is a Google review.
 Because of this, we all have a responsibility to make sure that these reviews are as accurate as possible.

-- The person who left the review.
+- The customer who wrote the review.

 Though you can’t delete reviews, you can still reach out to the people who can.
 This guide will show you how to limit the damage that negative reviews can do to your brand.